xtangle/zoundcloud/README.md

-# ZoundCloud Downloader
+# ZoundCloud

 ## Description

-A Google Chrome extension that adds download buttons on any playlist page, track page, and components containing list of tracks on SoundCloud.
+A Google Chrome extension that adds download buttons on playlist pages, track pages, and beside lists of tracks on SoundCloud.
 It is currently a work in progress.

 For playlists, it will download every track in the playlist sequentially in the same order as listed in the playlist.
 It will attempt to download a track in its uploaded format and